 Love Revolution: 5 reasons why Calderdale is the best LGBT-friendly destination in the UK

 If you’re thinking of the best places for LGBT-friendly travel in the UK, then London, Brighton and Manchester are likely to come to mind.
 And they’re fun, of course.
 But here are five reasons why Calderdale in Yorkshire is the destination of choice for an LGBT-friendly holiday with a difference:

 A Pride like no other: The Happy Valley Pride Festival in Hebden Bridge (the ‘lesbian capital of the UK’) offers something different to the X Factor-style razzmatazz of the big cities.
-This boutique week-long celebration has an eclectic programme with something for everyone: top class acts such as Duckie perform in intimate, atmospheric venues like the Hope Baptist Church; with a host of free, on-stage entertainment at the Big Day Out, as well as stalls, a free expo, talks, workshops, and shows throughout the town.
-Happy Valley Pride Festival won't betaking place in 2021 due to the COVID-19 pandemic, but keep an eye on our What's On page for details of the 2021 Festival, when it's been announced.
+This boutique week-long celebration brings you an eclectic programme with something for everyone: top class acts such as Duckie perform in intimate, atmospheric venues like the Hope Baptist Church; with a host of free, on-stage entertainment at the Big Day Out, as well as stalls, a free expo, talks, workshops, and shows throughout the town.
+Sadly, the Happy Valley Pride Festival won't betaking place in 2021 due to the COVID-19 pandemic, but keep an eye on our What's On page for details of online events and other Happy Valley Pride loveliness.